 A stateless UI refers to when there is no implicit state.
-Every state your UI can be in is explicitly defined as input to the system.
+Any state your UI may be in is explicitly defined as input into the system.
 No matter when or how many times you give the same set of inputs, you will always see the same result.
 What a pure stateless UI toolkit looks like, or if it would even be desirable, is debatable.
 What we can do is apply stateless design to the extent that it's convenient.

 In the model illustrated above the application code only knows about data.
 The runtime is the codebase that uses the UI Definition to create and draw widgets based on what data is provided.
 When we restrict code to only modifying data inputted into the system, code can't set any implicit state that might affect how the system handles data.
 This drastically reduces the surface area of where things can go wrong.

 We won't be going into all of them, but removing the option for code to directly interact with the runtime has many benefits for performance, stability, forward compatibility, and more.